ravenjohn/test/PITCHME.md

 - Can be configured <span style="color: #e49436">via config</span>
 ---
 - Currently there are 16 available pipes.
 Here are some notable pipes:
-  1. Grouper - for regulating the size of arrays that goes through the system because some pipes perform better when they receive a larger/smaller size
+  1. <span style="color: #e49436">Grouper</span> to regulate the size of arrays that goes through the system because some pipes perform better when they receive a larger/smaller size
-  2. TerminationHistory - completely useless if `Terminator` pipe is not connected ahead of it
+  2. <span style="color: #e49436">TerminationHistory</span> is completely useless if `Terminator` pipe is not connected ahead of it
-  3. Updater - should be connected last since it is the one responsible for updating the database
+  3. <span style="color: #e49436">Updater</span> should always be connected last since it is the one responsible for updating the database
-  4. VideoIDGetter - completely alters the data that goes through the system, from channels objects to video objects.
+  4. <span style="color: #e49436">VideoIDGetter</span> completely alters the data that goes through the system, from channels objects to video objects.

 ---